edmenendez/django-angular-auth/README.md

 * Clone [django-angular-auth] locally.
 * Create a VirtualEnv and install the requirements via ```pip install -r requirements.txt```
 * Create a database in Postgres.
-Whatever database name and password used needs to be added to settings.py ~ line 12.
+Whatever database settings used needs to be added to apps/ch/settings.py ~ line 12.
+You could also make a settings_local file using your machine name and put that in settings_local/MACHINE_NAME.py
 * Run ```python manage.py syncdb --migrate```
 * Go into static directory and run ```python -m SimpleHTTPServer```.
 You should create a serve.bat file for this.
 This is the Angular app.
 * Start Django. ```python runserver 0.0.0.0:8001``` I created a batch file for this called r.bat.
 This is your API and admin.